MBrouns/Kirkwood-Water-Crisis/docs/systemOverview.md

 There are several interfaces between these systems.
 These are:

+- The maintenance of infrastructure is limited by maintenance staff availability and municipal funds availability.
-The maintenance of infrastructure is limited by maintenance staff availability and municipal funds availability.
-The need for new infrastructure is determined by the discrepancy between maximum infrastructure capacity and total population demand.
-Also, the productivity of the technical staff is influenced by their work pressure.
+- The building of new infrastructure or restoring aged infrastructure is limited by maintenance staff and municipal funds availability.
+- The need for new infrastructure is determined by the discrepancy between maximum infrastructure capacity and total population demand.
+- The productivity of the technical staff is influenced by their work pressure.

 # Experimental setup